 - How do I study abroad on a UC Davis Summer Abroad Internship program as a Transfer Student?

-- UC Davis Summer Abroad Internships is a a great option for students looking to gain first-hand knowledge and experience in one of our three internship tracks over the summer: Business and Communication, Engineering, Global Health, or Ag Science & Sustainability.
+- UC Davis Summer Abroad Internships is a great option for students looking to gain first-hand knowledge and experience in one of our six internship tracks over the summer: Agriculture and Veterinary Science, Business and Communication, Education, Engineering and Computer Science, Global Health, and Psychology.
 Programs are 5-8 weeks and consist of 30-35 hours of internship per week.
 Additionally, students take an online class (taught by UC Davis faculty) intended as a forum to connect the work students do at their internship to its broader social and cultural context.
 There is a supplementary internship application following successful UC Davis Study Abroad enrollment.
 These placements are customized according to student’s experiences, career goals, interests, and skills.
 Transfer students interested in participating in a Summer Abroad Internship the summer prior to beginning at UC Davis will apply to UC Davis and Summer Abroad Internships concurrently.
 Note that Summer Financial Aid may be available for transfer student admitted for fall quarter.
 To learn more about Summer Abroad Internship options and deadlines, stop in at the UC Davis Study Abroad office, or send an email to: email@example.com.

 - How do I study abroad on UC Davis Quarter Abroad program as a Transfer Student?